Knowledge base

 4. Add a signature

-5. Create an email address at Infomaniak
+5. Create an email address with Infomaniak

 6. Invite a user to view an email address